- What Does A Health Coach Do?

 Note: these will only ever be suggestions.

 It will be up to you to decide to take responsibility for your health and choose to implement changes to help heal yourself.
-Remember, you know your body and your life better than anyone else and the health coach understands this.
+Remember, you know your body and your life better than anyone else…and the health coach understands this.

 All types of coaching are online now, particularly as we’re all stuck in different places around the world.
 Thanks to the wonderful world of video platforms like Zoom.

 As a population, our health is declining every year!

-Granted, they may ease the symptoms, but they can also mask the underlying issue, which could possibly be addressed with a better diet and better nutrition, correcting a lack of certain vitamins and minerals.
+Granted, they may ease the symptoms, but they can also mask the underlying issue.
+This could possibly be addressed with a better diet and better nutrition, correcting a lack of certain vitamins and minerals.

 For the sake of this discussion, I want to leave aside the devastation being wreaked by the Covid-19 pandemic, which has completely shifted the goal-posts this year for the whole world’s health concerns.
-Nothing could have prepared us for this.

-But in normal times prior to 2020, America and other 1st world countries are nations of rising chronic diseases and so much of this is directly related to our diet.
+But in normal times prior to 2020, America and other 1st world countries are nations with rising chronic diseases and so much of this is directly related to our diet.

-BTW…if you are overweight, don’t feel humiliation or shame in relation to obesity.
+Don’t beat yourself up for being overweight.
 In many cases, it isn’t necessarily your fault.
 There are other contributing factors besides just overeating.

 Yes, many people do overeat.
 But contrary to what society wants to say and think, it’s very often caused by too much unhealthy crap added to our processed foods.

 Food was my ‘drug of choice’ to deal with anxiety and stress.

 Couple this with an addiction to sugar that the food industry WANTS US TO HAVE!.
 Sugar releases dopamine in the brain, a feel-good sensation akin to an addiction to nicotine or alcohol.
 It can be very difficult to overcome.